 Monitoring attendance.
 We at Alvechurch Middle School closely monitor all children’s attendance.
 If we feel concerned we will contact the Education Welfare Officer at Worcestershire County Council for support.
 You may be contacted either by phone or by letter to discuss any obstacles to regular attendance.
 However, if attendance does not improve, a meeting may need to be set up with parents to find solutions.
 All pupils with attendance levels of below 90% will be requested to supply medical evidence for absences.
 Continued unauthorised absence could lead to a referral to the Education Investigation Service.
 Full guidance is available by clicking this link

-Towards the end of each term we will always make contact with parents of those pupils who have dropped below 90% attendance.
+Towards the end of each term we will always make contact with parents of those pupils who have dropped below 94% attendance.
 This is to ensure parents are aware of the overall absence for the term with reasons for each absence.
 This can assist in identifying any ongoing medical problems or issues with school life.
 We are here to support and encourage pupils and by keeping parents informed ensures we are working together in the best interest for pupils.
 Should a pupil’s attendance be an ongoing concern, we as a school will follow National guidance for school attendance and would ask parents to ensure they are aware of their own duty in ensuring their child receives the education they are legally entitled to.
-Parental guidance can be found at Government Policy ~ Parental responsibility for School Attendance
+Parental guidance can be found via the following links;

 If you are concerned about your child’s attendance or would like any advice you are more than welcome to contact Mrs Rees who is more than happy to assist.

-For daily attendance, parents are asked to inform our school office by 9.15am if their child is going to be absent that day.
+For daily attendance, parents are asked to inform our school office by 9.05am if their child is going to be absent that day.
 Parents can either contact the school by phone and leave a message on the absence line or report directly via our website using the link found on our homepage.
 Absences must be reported each day.
 If a child has not made registration, we will send a text message advising parents that this is the case.
 Please ensure any absence is reported to firstname.lastname@example.org and not directly to teachers.